 The applications of Yoga Therapy range anywhere from maintaining health, to recovering from illness - in some cases, even those considered incurable.
 The first stage of healing involves the movement of vital forces in the system.
 Practitioners of many Eastern forms of medicine believe that every illness involves a certain level of energy blockage.
 By promoting the flow of prana, or vital force, yoga combats those blockages, restoring the basic condition for health.
 Common applications for Yoga Therapy also serve structural problems such as spine misalignments or joint function.

 By combining different techniques such as breathing, postures or alterations of the circulatory patterns, yoga promotes specific changes in muscles, joints and organs altering the vital functions of the body.
 A good example would be the way Yoga Therapy can help overcome panic attacks.
 By practicing a balancing breathing technique, a sense of control is gained, combating the fear and anxiety produced by its loss.
 Additionally, by practicing Tratak, a specific technique that involves eye movement, the pituitary gland is reset via the optic nerve, influencing the 'fight or flight' reaction so intimately related with the syndrome.

 On a psychological level, the introspection promoted by yoga is essential to the self-knowledge process that fuels psychic transformation.
 The different relaxation techniques allow the troubled mind to calm and decrease its activity while promoting stability.
 Yoga considers the psyche to be spread in different centers along the body (chakras).
-Each related to a nervous plexus, an endocrine gland, an organ or group of organs and specific psychic qualities.
+Each is related to a nervous plexus, an endocrine gland, an organ or group of organs and specific psychic qualities.
 By acting upon the chakras (energy centers), yoga brings light to any psychic blockages, making them available to the conscious mind.
 The modern western correlate of this scheme is in the core of psycho-neuroimmunology, a branch of psychology that studies the interaction between the nervous, endocrine and immune systems, explaining some of the subtle mechanisms of psychosomatic medicine.